Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 ### Multipart Form Data {#multipart-form-data}

 A multipart form data section can be used to send data, with key / value and file content (see [multipart/form-data on MDN]).

 The form parameters section starts with `[MultipartFormData]`.

+{% raw %}
 ```hurl
 POST https://example.org/upload
 [MultipartFormData]